SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

   node_modules/@sap/cds/common.cds
 ```

+> See the link in the [Further reading](#further-reading) section to the blog post on CAP model loading to find out exactly why and how `srv/external/API_BUSINESS_PARTNER.csn` is even included.

 👉 For now, stop the server again with Ctrl-C.

 ## Take a naïve approach to incorporating the external service